Why I Always Make a Beeline for This Thrift Store Section

 It’s hard for me to pass up a thrift store.
 The fact that I never know what treasures await me inside piques my curiosity, and sometimes I just have to give in and stop.
-As a reseller — I have spaces inside four Virginia antique malls and consign clothing at a curated vintage shop close to home — I’m often on the hunt for great deals.
+As a reseller — I have spaces inside four Virginia antique malls and consign clothing at a curated vintage shop close to home — I’m often on the hunt for great deals and incredible finds.
 However, I also shop for myself; I purchase most of my clothing and home decor items at thrift stores.

 Admittedly, I usually skip a few sections, like children’s clothing, toys, and decorative pillows, but there is one area I hit up first: the put-out racks and bins.
 At my local thrifting spots, I know how to spot new merchandise on the floor that hasn’t yet been stocked into its section.

 Goodwill generally has housewares, shoes, and smaller items in plastic bins on rolling carts to make it easy for employees to put out.
 Sometimes I’ll even see a rack of clothing whose pieces need to be integrated into the appropriate sections.
 Spotting this fresh merchandise is one way to get great deals first.
-If your thrift store of choice doesn’t have these areas, though, don’t worry — you can still find bargains.
-Here are a few of my other favorite sections.

-Try-On Racks
+The Second-Best Section: Try-On Racks

 One person’s castoffs are another person’s treasures — and that rings true for the entire thrift store, but especially the racks outside the dressing room.
 Perusing these bars means you’re sifting through items someone else vetted and thought were great finds.
 Of course, they might not be the right style or size, but I’ve often found fabulous pieces of clothing that someone else tried on and didn’t choose to buy.